Next Astronomy Event

 If you have been loaned a telescope by our astronomy club to use at our events, we would appreciate seeing you and the telescope to share with others on clear nights.

 If you would like to borrow a telescope to bring and share with others during our events, please let Irene Baron know to be placed on the waiting list.
 Thanks to all who are sharing telescopes!
+Please be aware you can check telescopes out of our local John McIntire Public Library as easy as checking out a book.

 If you wish to receive the Zanesville Astronomy Club newsletter, send an email to: irenebaron@irenebaron.com.
 Enter the word ASTRONOMY as the subject matter.
 In the message include your full name, street address, city & state.
 Anyone may bring a telescope to learn how to use it and to share.